FREE ONLINE ED ASSESSMENT. Start Here

 Like ED medications, treatments for premature ejaculation don’t appear to directly increase your sex drive.
 However, by enhancing sexual performance, they could offer a confidence boost that makes you more motivated to have sex with your partner.

-Currently, several options are available for preventing PE and improving sexual stamina.
-This includes:
+Currently, several options are available for treating PE and improving sexual stamina.
+These include:

 • Topical premature ejaculation treatments.
 These treatments work by reducing your level of sensitivity during sex, helping you last longer in bed.
 For example, our Delay Spray for Men uses lidocaine to control sensitivity and increase stamina.